 3 Common Minor Injuries in Young Athletes

 Looking for information on minor injuries that are common among young athletes?
-Parents who have children who participate in sports are always concerned that have their child is going to somehow become injured.
-While there is always a chance for injury when playing sports, when the parent and child understand what some of the more common injuries are they can often take precautionary measures.
-While the chances of a child being hurt when playing sports is there, the good news is that most of the injuries that a young athlete may sustain are minor.
+Parents who have teens who participate in sports are always concerned that they will somehow become injured.
+While there is always a chance for injury when playing sports, when the parent and teen understand what some of the more common injuries are, they can often take precautionary measures.
+While the chances of a player being hurt when playing sports are there, the good news is that most of the injuries that a young athlete may sustain are minor.

 The most common minor injuries